mwielgoszewski/www.tssci-security.com/archives/2006/09/25/the-red-threat.rst

 From attacking our cyber information infrastructure,

-    *People�€™s Liberation Army writings in recent years have called for the use of all means necessary, including -or particularly- information warfare, to support or advance their nation�€™s interests.*\ *[`DoD's efforts to stave off nation-state cyberattacks begin with China <http://www.gcn.com/print/25_25/41716-1.html>`_\ ]*
+    *People's Liberation Army writings in recent years have called for the use of all means necessary, including -or particularly- information warfare, to support or advance their nation's interests.*\ *[`DoD's efforts to stave off nation-state cyberattacks begin with China <http://www.gcn.com/print/25_25/41716-1.html>`_\ ]*